 We are a pulp and energy production company and rank amongst the largest pulp businesses in Europe.
-Our Pulp Business is the largest producer of BHKP from eucalyptus in Europe, measured by capacity, with an annual maximum installed capacity of 960,000 tonnes of pulp as at December 31, 2015.
-During the twelve months ended December 31, 2015, we produced 898,166 tonnes of pulp (as adjusted to exclude the contribution from our pulp production facility in Huelva, Spain which was shut down in October 2014) across our two pulp production facilities located in Navia and Pontevedra, Spain.
-Our pulp-linked energy generation and cogeneration activity, through which we produce energy, sell it to the grid and then repurchase it to power our pulp production facilities, had an installed capacity of 112 MW as at December 31, 2015.
-In addition, as at December 31, 2015, we owned or managed, pursuant to long-term arrangements, 72,161 hectares of forest land.
+Our Pulp Business is the largest producer of market BHKP from eucalyptus in Europe, measured by capacity, with an annual maximum installed capacity of 1,070,000 tonnes of pulp as at December 31, 2016.
+During the twelve months ended December 31, 2016, we produced 931,433 tonnes of pulp across our two pulp production facilities located in Navia and Pontevedra, Spain.
+Our pulp-linked energy generation and cogeneration activity, through which we produce energy, sell it to the grid and then repurchase it to power our pulp production facilities, had an installed capacity of 112 MW as at December 31, 2016.
+In addition, as at December 31, 2016, we owned or managed, pursuant to long-term arrangements, 71,340 hectares of forest land.

-Our standalone Energy Business, which is run separately from our Pulp Business, had an installed capacity as at December 31, 2015 of approximately 111 MW across three energy generation facilities two located in Huelva and one in Mérida, Spain.
+Our standalone Energy Business, which is run separately from our Pulp Business, had an installed capacity as at December 31, of approximately 143 MW across three energy generation facilities located in Huelva and Mérida, Spain and including the two new facilities acquired from Enel Green Power in Ciudad Real and Jaén.

-We are publicly listed on the Madrid, Barcelona, Valencia and Bilbao Stock Exchanges, through the Automated Quotation System (Continuous Market) (Bolsas de Valores de Madrid, Barcelona, Valencia y Bilbao, a través del Sistema de Interconexión Bursátil español, Mercado Continuo) with a market capitalisation of \notin 767.1 million as at December 31, 2015.
-For the twelve months ended December 31, 2015, we generated Consolidated Group revenue of \notin 663.9 million, Consolidated Group Adjusted EBITDA of \notin 199.5 million and Consolidated Group unlevered free cash flow (excluding expansion capital expenditure) of \notin 127.3 million.
+We are publicly listed on the Madrid, Barcelona, Valencia and Bilbao Stock Exchanges, through the Automated Quotation System (Continuous Market) (Bolsas de Valores de Madrid, Barcelona, Valencia y Bilbao, a través del Sistema de Interconexión Bursátil español, Mercado Continuo) with a market capitalisation of €628.2 million as at December 31, 2016.
+For the twelve months ended December 31, 2016, we generated Consolidated Group revenue of €605.4 million, Consolidated Group Adjusted EBITDA of €138.0 million and Consolidated Group recurrent free cash flow (excluding one off payments, expansion and environmental capex and divestments and shareholders remuneration) of €109.1 million